juji-io/docs/docs/chatbot-design-tips-advanced.md

 <p align="center"><img src="../img/context-hobby.png" alt="A sensible label" width="650"/></p>

-### **Index User Responses in Audience Report**
+### **Label User Responses in Audience Report**

-Another use of a request label is to index the user answers to the request in the audience report.
+Another use of a request label is to label the user responses to the request in the audience report.
 Below is an example of audience report.
 It shows various user answers to the above two requests.
-As shown, both labels mentioned above are used to index the corresponding user answers.
+As shown, both labels mentioned above are used to label the corresponding user answers.

 <p align="center"><img src="../img/label-index-answers.png" alt="A
-sensible label - index answers in audience report" width="650"/></p>
+sensible label - label user responses in audience report" width="650"/></p>

-Since the labels are often more concise than the original requests, using them to index user answers makes the report more consumable.
+Since the labels are normally a concise description of requests, using them to label user answers in the audience report makes the report more consumable.

 See [these instructions](../reports#export-audience-data) to download an audience report.